-The financial results of the surgical and medical operations of the Company declined in the second half of 2012 and the first half of 2013 due to reduced surgical days given closures for vacations and renovations, and due to certain management changes in this segment.
-During the second quarter of 2013, the Company appointed leaders for the Surgical and Medical Centres segment for Eastern Canada and Western Canada.
-The Company continues to rebuild the surgical operations at its Sarnia facility resulting from the departure of the primary surgeon for this location due to its underperformance.
-The Company is focused on improving the financial performance of the Sarnia location, however the full financial benefits will not be realized until 2014.
+The financial results of the surgical and medical operations of the Company declined in the second half of 2012 but have shown signs of stability and marginal growth in the third quarter of 2013.
+The Company continues to rebuild the surgical operations at its Sarnia facility and has been successfully recruiting new surgeons and physicians to practice at this facility.
+The full financial benefits on the Company's rebuilding efforts at the Sarnia facility will not be realized until 2014.
 The Company continues to review its current surgical compliment and implementing strategies to improve the overall performance of this segment.
-Efforts to expand the roster of physicians in order to utilize excess operating room capacity is ongoing.
-The Company recently announced a five year strategic alliance with Vancouver Imaging for the provision of imaging at the Company's False Creek location in Vancouver and to explore other imaging opportunities across Canada.
-The Company has also launched an extended patient choice network program and surgical centres of excellence in nasal and sinus and women's urology.
+Efforts to expand the roster of physicians in order to utilize excess operating room capacity is ongoing at all of the Company's surgical centres.
+During the third quarter, the Company announced a five year strategic alliance with Vancouver Imaging for the provision of imaging at the Company's False Creek location in Vancouver and to explore other imaging opportunities across Canada.
+The Company also launched an extended patient choice network program and surgical centres of excellence in nasal and sinus and women's urology.
 The Company will continue to seek partnerships with some of Canada's leading surgeons for the future launch of other specialized surgical centres of excellence and other initiatives.
 However, the Company only plans on launching these initiatives once a comprehensive and complete analysis has been completed in order to ensure that they are accretive to the Company within a reasonable period after their launch.